TSS Safeguarding Policy

 Managing Information

-All staff must be aware that they cannot promise students or their families/carers that they will keep secrets.
+All staff must be aware that they cannot promise young people or their families/carers that they will keep secrets.

 End.